Floorp-Projects/Floorp/testing/marionette/doc/Testing.md

     % ./mach marionette-test --emulator --app='fennec' --address=127.0.0.1:2828

-To connect to an already-running Fennec in an already running emulator or on a device, you will need to enable Marionette manually by setting the browser preference
+To connect to an already-running Fennec in an emulator or on a device, you will need to have it started with the `-marionette` command line argument, or by setting the environment variable `MOZ_MARIONETTE=1` for the process.
-`marionette.enabled` set to true in the Fennec profile.

 Make sure port 2828 is forwarded: